Garry Templeton: Playing career

-After the end of the season the Cardinals traded him to the Padres for Ozzie Smith.
-The trade was welcomed by everyone involved: Smith was (then) a light-hitting defensive wizard going to a team which needed to improve its defense (and he was also embroiled in a contract dispute with Padres' management), while Templeton was a better hitter going to a team which needed to improve its offense.
+After the 1981 season, the Cardinals traded him to the Padres for Ozzie Smith.
+The trade was welcomed by people on both sides: Smith was (then) a light-hitting defensive wizard going to a team which needed to improve its defense (and he was also embroiled in a contract dispute with Padres' management), while Templeton was a better hitter going to a team which needed to improve its offense.
+The trade was not finalized for nearly two months until February 1982 as Ozzie Smith's agent demanded a huge raise in order for his client to waive his no-trade clause and leave southern California, where Ozzie had grown up.